OPP lays charges for historical residential and day school sexual assaults | CBC News

 Residential schools kept children there overnight, while day schools allowed them to go home.

-St. Anne's had as many as 280 elementary and junior high students during the time of the alleged offences, according to the NCTR, which noted allegations of sexual, physical and mental abuse, suspicious deaths and use of an electric chair for punishment.
+St. Anne's had as many as 280 elementary and junior high students during the time of the alleged offences, according to federal documents shared by the NCTR, which noted allegations of sexual, physical and mental abuse, suspicious deaths and use of an electric chair for punishment.
 Five other former staff members have been criminally charged.

 There are plans to search the old St. Anne's property with ground-penetrating radar this winter.

 The Bishop Horden Hall residential school had 200 or more children up to Grade 7 at this time.
-The NCTR doesn't similarly note criminal charges there in its school page.
+The NCTR doesn't similarly note criminal charges there in its documents.

 A national Indian Residential School Crisis Line is available to provide support for survivors and those affected.
 People can access emotional and crisis referral services by calling the 24-hour service at 1-866-925-4419.

-Note: - This article has been updated to clarify that Evelyn Korkmaz travelled with students and Sister Seguin in 1967.
-She did not attend Expo 67.Oct 17, 2023 3:42 PM ET